-NullPointerException when bitSet is null.
+NullPointerException when set is null.

-IllegalArgumentException when bitSet does not refer to a valid set of processors, where "valid" is defined as the bitset from a pre-defined affinity set, or a bitset of cardinality one containing a processor from the set returned by getAvailableProcessors().
-The definition of "valid set of processors" is system dependent; however, every set consisting of one valid processor makes up a valid bit set, and every bit set correspond to a pre-defined affinity set is valid.
+IllegalArgumentException when set does not refer to a valid set of processors, where "valid" is defined as the bitset from a predefined affinity set, or a bitset of cardinality one containing a processor from the set returned by getAvailableProcessors().
+The definition of "valid set of processors" is system dependent; however, every set consisting of one valid processor makes up a valid bit set, and every bit set correspond to a predefined affinity set is valid.